Simplifying Fractions: Understanding 24/18 in its Simplest Form

 Q3: Is there a shortcut for simplifying fractions?

 A3: While the methods outlined above are reliable, with practice, you might develop an intuition for identifying common factors quickly.
-However, using prime factorization or the Euclidean algorithm ensures accuracy, especially with larger numbers.
+Even so, using prime factorization or the Euclidean algorithm ensures accuracy, especially with larger numbers.

 Q4: What happens if I simplify a fraction incorrectly?